BlinkID/blinkid-android/templatingAPI/templatingAPI.md

 }
 ```

-The defining of location is done in the same way as in [MRTD example](#mrtdExtractionRules), so we will not repeat the same explanation again.
 The regex for extracting document number expects 9 digits and OCR engine options allow only digits in whitelist not smaller than 35 pixels.

-The interesting part is in last two lines: we add the document number parser to both parser group having the same name as decoding location on old ID and to parser group having the same anme as decoding location on new ID.
+The interesting part is in last two lines: we add the document number parser to both parser group having the same name as decoding location on old ID and to parser group having the same name as decoding location on new ID.
 The rationale behind this is to perform document number parsing on both locations and then classifier will classify document as old version only if parser in parser group `ID_DOCUMENT_NUMBER_OLD` has produced result - similary the classifier will classify document as new version only if parser in parser group `ID_DOCUMENT_NUMBER_NEW` has produced result.

 The `ID_DOCUMENT_NUMBER_OLD` and `ID_DOCUMENT_NUMBER_NEW` are arbitrary string constants that will only be used inside document classifier for determining which document number parser has produced the result.